clementmanant/WIK-DPS-TP01/README.md

 For the multi stage image, build it with ```docker build -t tp2_multi -f multi.dockerfile .```, and run it with ```docker run -p 127.0.0.1:8000:8000 tp2_multi```.

 You can also check if it works with the same command, ```curl localhost:8000/ping -v```.

+# WIK_DPS_TP03

+Once Docker launched, build up your containers with ```docker compose up --build```.
+You can now check if your loadbalancer is working correctly by spamming ```curl localhost:8080/ping -v``` in your terminal.
+The container treating your request should be different each time.